Illinois Releases October Figures

 How to register for online sports betting in Illinois?

-There is currently an in-person registration requirement for all wagering options in Illinois.
-This means if you want to sign up for an account, you must visit a casino and do so in-person.
-Sportsbooks will have a casino partner that will offer retail sports wagering, and you can visit and register for an account there.
+There is currently a hold on the in-person registration requirement for all wagering options in Illinois.
+This means if you want to sign up for an account you can do so online and mobile.
+Previously you had to visit a casino and do so in-person.

 How old do I need to be to bet in Illinois?